1601-mma2013/Dignity/README.md

 potential users - The human resource department of an established company that wants to encourage a harmonious working environment

-(user’s) behaviors - HR has to constantly find new workers to replace those who left due to unwanted/unhappy relationships between staffs in the office
+(user’s) behaviors - HR has to constantly find new workers to replace those who left due to unwanted/unhappy relationships between staffs in the office.

 (user’s) attitudes - To reach out to staffs(both superior and subordinates) and let them understand the importance of treating co-workers with respect.

 (user’s) aptitudes - Touch interaction artwork that allows users(staffs) to immerse themselves and have a better understanding that leaves a stronger impression in them.